 So, for example, you may win the toss and choose to pass.
 Your opponent may then pick set 4 (say).
 You can now pick any 2 of the remaining 3 stanzas, and your opponent then has the remaining stanza.

 All players must abide by the EBU Best Behaviour at Bridge guidelines.
-Anyone who thinks they have been affected by bad behaviour should report back to the League Secretary as soon as possible.
+Anyone who thinks they have been affected by bad behaviour should report back to the Goldstone Secretary as soon as possible.

 If matches are online, matches can be played on any agreed online platform, though Bridgebaseonline (BBO), www.bridgebase.com, is the assumed platform, and the default unless both captains agree to a different platform.